virtualstyle/formstack-devtest/README.md

 php-xml                Enables php-xml extension for PHPUnit
 ```

 These commands can be passed to make to create and destroy the MySQL table and test data, build the PHPDocs, execute the PHPUnit tests, and build the PHPUnit code coverage report, as well as fix any code styling mistakes and add, commit, & push the Git repo.
-Docs and coverage reports are in the /build directory.
-Phinx migrations and seeds are in the tests directory.
+Docs, coverage reports, and Phinx migrations and seeds are in the /build directory.

 ***NOTE* - PHPUnit requires php-xml to install and run.
 Composer does not manage PHP extensions, so I added a make entry.**